Pardus-LiderAhenk/lider-ahenk-resource-usage-plugin/README.md

 # lider-ahenk-resource-usage-plugin

 Resource usage plugin for [Lider Ahenk project](http://www.liderahenk.org.tr) which provides resource usage statistics about memory, CPU and disk.
-It also provides alarm mechanism which is triggered when system reousrce reaches pre-defined threshold value.
+It also provides alarm mechanism which is triggered when system resource reaches pre-defined threshold value.

 |                   | **user-oriented** | **machine-oriented** |
 |:-----------------:|:-----------------:|:--------------------:|